 Yet he wrote the most popular book about the Appalachian Trail.

 Bryson blazed the trail on how to write a successful book about long distance hiking (Pun certainly intended, thank you).
 It goes something like this:

-- Hero decides to do something crazy (hike).
+- Hero decides to do something crazy (go hiking)

-- Hero embarks on the journey, struggles with heavy backpack.
+- Hero embarks on journey, struggles with heavy backpack

-- Hero ends journey and finds some level of fulfillment.
+- Hero ends journey and finds some fulfillment

 Great stories in literature and pop culture can be broken down similarly.
 A Walk in the Woods is a well-crafted book by a professional writer, not a journal!